LiskArchive/lisk-build/README.md

-# Crypti Build
+# Lisk Build

-A native package building tool for the Crypti - Delegate & Developer Edition.
+A native package building tool for the Lisk - Delegate & Developer Edition.
 Allows automated compilation of binary packages, with support for multiple posix-based operating systems.

-Please read [Installing Crypti (from Binaries)](https://github.com/crypti/crypti-docs/blob/master/BinaryInstall.md) if you are merely looking to install Crypti, onto an already supported operating system / architecture.
+Please read [Installing Lisk (from Binaries)](https://github.com/lisk/lisk-docs/blob/master/BinaryInstall.md) if you are merely looking to install Lisk, onto an already supported operating system / architecture.

 ## Platforms